 Tell them they may wish to work with a partner as they go back through the story looking for quotes and evidence that they can use to support their closing argument and their case for temporary insanity.
 They will need to gather at least three quotes from the story that support that their client was of a diminished mental capacity at the time of the crime and is no longer in that state, in order to avoid prison time.

 The closing argument easily lends itself to the standard five paragraph persuasive essay.
 Students should begin their piece with an introduction to their plea of temporary insanity followed by a paragraph for each of their three quotes, along with an explanation of how each relates to Mrs. Maloney’s plea for temporary insanity.
 Their ending paragraph can summarize their points and convince the judge/jury that their client should not go to prison for this crime.
 If you have them write their rough draft using this drafting worksheet, they can use the organization checklist on the second page to check their use of the orgainzation trait once their draft is completed.

 The Rest of the Writing Process:

 A persuasive essay is a great venue for the trait of Word Choice.
-Once their rough drafts are completed, have them switch papers with another group and revise for word choice using the Word Choice Post-its provided here.
+Once their rough drafts are completed, have them switch papers with another group and revise for word choice using the Word Choice Post-it® Note-sized templates provided here.
 Remind your revisers that they are looking for great words that will be instrumental in convincing a jury of Mrs. Maloney’s innocence.
 You may want to generate a class list of great persuasive words on the board to guide the students in their peer response and revision.